synapsestudios/fetch-client/README.md

 | onError     | Fires when a request errors out.
 Server timeouts, etc       | Request, err      |

 #### Aborting the request with onStart()
-If your middlewares `onStart` method returns false or throws an error then the request will be aborted and the promise will be rejected.
+If your plugin's `onStart` method returns false or throws an error then the request will be aborted and the promise will be rejected.

 ```
-var myMiddleware = {
+var myPlugin = {
   onStart: function(request) {
     return false;
   }
 }

-myClient.addMiddleware(myMiddleware);
+myClient.addPlugin(myPlugin);
 myClient.get('coolthings')
   .then(response => {
     // will never execute